raml-org/raml-js-parser-2/documentation/GettingStarted.md

 ![GettingStarted_Code](images/GettingStarted_StatusCode.png)

-All in all, the AST tree reflects RAML structure, so starting from `loadApi` global method, then checking documentation for its return value, proceeding to its methods and doing that recursively allows reaching everything.
+All in all, the AST tree reflects RAML structure, so starting from `loadApiSync` global method, then checking documentation for its return value, proceeding to its methods and doing that recursively allows reaching everything.

 ## Resource Types and Traits